prateeksantani/MVC-Ecommerce-/README.md

 ### Controller Package (`com.prateek.ecommerceMVC.controller`)

 This package contains the controller class, which handles HTTP requests and communicates with the service layer.
-The controller is responsible for managing product-related endpoints.
+The controller is responsible for managing various endpoints related to products and categories.
 In this package, you'll find the following class:

 - **ProductController:** This class is annotated with `@RestController` and handles HTTP requests related to products.
-It provides two endpoints:
+It now provides new endpoints and validation:
   - `POST /product`: Adds a new product to the system.
+This endpoint now includes data validation to ensure the correctness of the input.
   - `GET /products`: Retrieves a list of all products.
+  - `GET /product/{productId}`: Retrieves a single product by its ID.
+  - `PUT /product/{productId}`: Updates an existing product.
+  - `DELETE /product/{productId}`: Deletes a product by its ID.

 ### Service Package (`com.prateek.ecommerceMVC.service`)

 The service package contains the business logic of the application.
-It communicates with the repository to perform operations on products.
+It communicates with the repository to perform operations on products and categories.
 Here, you'll find the following class:

 - **ProductService:** This class is responsible for handling product-related business logic.
-It contains methods for adding a product and retrieving all products.
+It now includes validation logic to ensure that products meet certain criteria.
+It contains methods for adding a product, retrieving all products, updating a product, and deleting a product.

 ### Repository Package (`com.prateek.ecommerceMVC.repo`)

 The repository package manages the data source, which in this case is an in-memory map of products.
-You'll find two classes in this package:
+You'll find the same classes as before:

 - **DataSource:** This class is annotated with `@Configuration` and defines a `@Bean` that initializes an empty map to serve as the data source for products.